lzq11/MotionTrack/README.md

 ## Training

 The COCO pretrained YOLOv7-W6 and YOLOv7-tiny model can be downloaded from their [model zoo](https://github.com/WongKinYiu/yolov7/releases).
 After downloading the pretrained models, you can put them under <MotionTrack_HOME>/pretrain.
+You may need to change the path of the [jmt2022.yaml](data/jmt2022.yaml) to point to your own (ie. train, val, and test).

 * **Single GPU training**